Policy 3122Excused & Unexcused Absences

 - Any other district or school approved activity that is regulated by an instructional/academic accountability system, such as participation in district-sponsored sports.

-Definition of absence from remote learning
+Definition of absence from synchronous and asynchronous instruction

 Excused and Unexcused Absences